Decauville: Metre-gauge equipment

 In 1939, the Decauville company built 3 autorails of the 'DXW' type for Yunnan in China near the border with Indochina.
 However, the Indochina War prevented their expedition.
-In 1951 they were bought by the Société nationale des chemins de fer français (SNCF) which assigned them to the Breton network.
+In 1951 they were bought by SNCF which assigned them to the Breton network.

 The 'Z 600' equipment for the Saint-Gervais-Vallorcine line was manufactured by Decauville and delivered in 1958.

 Vehicles

 Steam locomotives

 The first locomotives manufactured by Couillet, in Marcinelle in Belgium, were 020s, with a separate tender and designed to be transported on the back of an elephant.
 Decauville has collaborated with many workshops in the construction of its machines.
 We will mention the Tubize Metallurgical Company for the construction of the Mallet of the universal exhibition or the Weidknecht establishments.